shanemuk/pedigreemd/pedigreemd_spec.md

-carr, carrier: carrier of the conditions specified aff, affected: affected with the list of diseases that follows dec, deceased: deceased male, female: override relationship indicator sex specification adin, adout: Adopted in/out pos, positive: tested positive for whatever genetic condition is being specified neg, negative: tested negative
+carr, carrier: carrier of the conditions specified aff, affected: affected with the list of diseases that follows dec, deceased: deceased male, female: override relationship indicator sex specification, for use with sex-unspecified terms adin, adout: Adopted in/out pos, positive: tested positive for whatever genetic condition is being specified neg, negative: tested negative